ohrrpgce/ohrrpgce/README-source.txt

 MAKING IMPROVEMENTS
   There are still lots of bugs that need to be fixed.
-For a list of known bugs, visit http://HamsterRepublic.com/ohrrpgce/buglist.php I also welcome code-cleanup and new features as long as you don't break compatibility with existing games.
-If you want to submit a improvement to me, I recommend you post your patch and/or a description of the changes to http://HamsterRepublic.com/bugzilla/ instead of e-mailing it to me.
+For a list of known bugs, visit http://HamsterRepublic.com/ohrrpgce/buglist.php We also welcome code-cleanup and new features as long as you don't break compatibility with existing games.
+If you want to submit a improvement to us, I recommend you post your patch and/or a description of the changes to http://HamsterRepublic.com/bugzilla/ instead of e-mailing it to us.
 -----------------------------------------------------------------------------
 WHAT IF YOU WANT TO BREAK COMPATIBILITY?
   I will not accept patches that break compatibility into the official